Quantized plastic deformation: Conclusions

+A highly promising feature of the MTM as a candidate to emerge as a fundamental and essentially irreducible mesoscopic description of crystal plasticity, is that it is practically free of phenomenological assumptions.
+Even though it relies only on the specifics of the interatomic potential, which is in principle sufficient for reconstructing the energy landscape, its global periodicity and the corresponding organization of the energy wells in the configurational space of metric tensors is universal, as it only depends on the symmetry of the crystal lattice.
+The precise nature of these equivalent wells and the value of the cut-off length scale appear to be irrelevant for the statistical structure of the resulting plastic flows.
+In this respect the MTM can be interpreted as the analogue of the Navier Stokes equations for crystal plasticity, carrying in the simplest form the essential nonlinearity, which turns out to be purely geometric.

-The main conceptual advance inside the MTM framework, proposed in the present paper, is the explicit incorporation of the plastic strain.
-In its original formulation, the MTM is a discretized nonlinear elasticity theory where plastic strain is present only implicitly.
-In the proposed re-formulation of the theory, plastic strain enters in the form of a locally-defined integer-valued uni-modular matrix: a particular group structure of the set of such matrices ensures, both geometrically-precise and crystalographically-specific, description of lattice-invariant shears.
+The principal conceptual advance of the present paper in the context of the MTM framework is the \emph{explicit} introduction of plastic strain.
+In its original formulation, the MTM is effectively a discretized nonlinear elasticity theory where plastic strain appears only \emph{implicitly}.
+In the proposed re-formulation of the theory, plastic strain enters the model directly, in the form of a locally-defined integer-valued uni-modular matrix.
+A particular group-structure of the set of such matrices provides a geometrically-precise and crystalographically-specific description of lattice-invariant shears.

-The main goal of the proposed re-formulation is the construction of a conceptual bridge between the MTM and the continuum CP theory.
+The main goal of the proposed re-formulation is to build a conceptual bridge between the MTM and the continuum CP theory.
 In the latter, the explicit distinction between elastic and plastic contributions to deformation allows one to effectively separate the conservative elastic prediction problem from the dissipative plastic correction problem.
-In particular, the conventional assumption in the CP that the elasticity is linear, allows one to solve the corresponding linear problem `on the fly', while delegating all the complexity to a separate nonlinear `condensed' problem describing plastic evolution.
-Now, the same possibility opens up in the reformulated MTM, where by minimizing out the elastic fields one can relegate the evolution of the quantized plastic strain to a discrete (quasi-)automaton.
-In such a (quasi-)automaton, the driven overdamped dynamics in a rugged energy landscape is effectively represented by a succession of discontinuous advances of quantized plastic strain.
+Moreover, in the CP, the conventional assumption that the elasticity is linear allows one to solve the elastic problem `on the fly', while delegating all the complexity to a separate nonlinear `condensed' problem describing the evolution of the plastic strain.
+With the present paper, the same possibility becomes available inside the MTM framework.
+Furthermore, given the quantized nature of plastic deformation in the reformulated MTM, one can, in principle, relegate the evolution of plastic strain to a discrete automaton by minimizing out the elastic fields.
+In such an automaton, the driven overdamped dynamics in a rugged energy landscape would be effectively represented by a succession of discontinuous advances of quantized plastic strain.
+As we show, however, the complete separation of the elastic problem in the full geometrically nonlinear setting is problematic and, therefore, in the general case one can expect to formulate the reduced plastic problem at best as a quasi-automaton.